nerdschoolbergen/modern-javascript-and-web-apis/exercise3/README.md

 For this task you will create the functionality for fetching a specific review given by its id.
 The id should be reflected in the route.

 ## 4. Make a endpoint for updating an existing review
 What if we change our mind about a review that we previously posted?
 Then we should be able to change it, and that is what you will solve in this task.
 Implement the functionality that lets you update a specific review given its ID.
+(It might be worth doing the bonus task in exercise 2 for hints if you're stuck.)

 ## 5. Make a endpoint for deleting an existing review
 We should also be able to delete existing reviews.
 Implement this feature.
 A review should be deleted based on it's ID.